 Proton therapy to treat ocular cancer

 Ocular cancer can be difficult to treat because of its proximity to vital organs and vulnerable tissue.
 Since protons are more easily controlled than conventional X-rays, they can deliver powerful radiation doses to the tumor site without causing unnecessary damage to surrounding tissue in the eye and head, reducing the risk of side effects.
-Ocular melanoma is the most common type of eye tumors.
-Proton therapy allows to preserve the eye and the patient’s vision by limiting damage to the cornea, lens, retina, fovea, or optic nerve.
-Similarly, it is also a treatment of choice for ocular tumors near the optic nerve or macula.
+Ocular melanoma is the most common type of eye tumors1.
+Proton therapy allows eye and vision presavation by limiting damage to the cornea, lens, retina, fovea, or optic nerve2.
+Similarly, it is also a treatment of choice for ocular tumors near the optic nerve or macula3.

 What they say about it